Tirey Lafayette Ford, 1857 - 1928

 |December 29, 1857||

 Tirey Lafayette Ford, also known as T. L. Ford, was born on a farm in Monroe County, Missouri.
 He is the son of Jacob Harrison Ford (b.1821) and Mary Winn Abernathy (b.1818).
-His family dates back to the French Huguenots.
+The family came to America in 1650 by French Huguenots, who located in Virginia.
+His great-grandfather, Jacob Ford, was with General George Washington at Yorktown when the surrender of Lord Cornwallis occurred.
+His grandfather, Pleasant Thomas Ford, was with General William Henry Harrison in the Indian campaigns which made the Battle of Tippecanoe famous.
 Source: History of the New California, The Lewis Publishing Company, 1905, pg 470.

 Tirey Lafayette Ford

 The 1860 U.S. Census lists Jacob Ford (37) Mary W. (42), James P (13), David E. (10), William H. (8), Arzilia (4), Tirey (2), and Berelda (2 mo).
 Source: US Federal Census, Missouri Clay Township, Monroe County, Granville Post Office, Roll: M653_635.

 |1863-1873||Tirey Ford went to the district school in Monroe County, Missouri.
 He rode his father's mule to the schoolhouse.
 Source: Notables of the West, International News Service, 1915, page 125.|

 |August 13, 1870||The 1870 US Census lists Jacob Ford (48), Mary W. (53), James P (23), David E. (20), William H. (18), Arzilia R. (14), Tirey L. (12), Berelda F. (10). and Hugh W. (3).
 Source: US Census of Monroe County, Missouri.|